Suhadole, Komenda

 Suhadole ([suxaˈdoːlɛ]; Suchadole) is a settlement in the Municipality of Komenda in the Upper Carniola region of Slovenia.

 Church

 The local church is dedicated to Saint Clement.
-It was extensively renovated in 1999 and remnants of an earlier church, found during the renovation, are now displayed in the church.
+It was extensively renovated in 1999, during which remnants of an earlier church were discovered.
+These remains are now displayed in the church.

 Notable people

 Notable people that were born or lived in Suhadole include the following: